Iyadbitar/mini-component-engine/README.md

 ## Thank You! for the chance.
-### P.S I enjoyed building it hope you like what I did
+### P.S.
+I enjoyed building it hope you like what I did